gojira/CarND-Behavioral-Cloning-P3/writeup_report.md

 Generally speaking, with this project, I found that loss and accuracy were not completely correlated with driving performance.
-First of all, the accuracy did not change very much, whether I changed model architecture, training epochs, or training images.
+First of all, the accuracy did not change very much, during training, and whether I changed model architecture, training epochs, or training images.
 The accuracy was also not very different between trained models that stayed on course and those that went off course.